qingxiamath/qingxiamath.github.io/_seminars/seminars2023q1q2.md

 Speaker: Gustav Eriksson (Uppsala)

-Location: KTH, 3721, Lindstedsvägen 25
+Location: KTH, 3418, Lindstedsvägen 25

 Abstract: High-order finite difference methods with summation-by-parts (SBP) properties for time-dependent wave propagation problems are considered.
 In recent times, the most common method for imposing boundary and interface conditions with SBP finite differences has been the simultaneous-approximation-term (SBP-SAT) method.
 The SAT method imposes the conditions weakly by adding a penalty term to the system.
 However, for some problems, the stability proofs with SBP-SAT are difficult and the spectral radii of the schemes can grow large.
 Here, we consider an alternative method that imposes the conditions strongly using orthogonal projections (SBP-P).
 For most problems, the stability proof with SBP-P is significantly simpler than with SBP-SAT.
 It follows directly if the PDE is well-posed.
 In this talk, I will introduce SBP finite differences and show how the projection method can be used to prove stability for a wide array of PDEs.
 Numerical results and comparisons between SBP-P and SBP-SAT will be presented for the incompressible Navier-Stokes equations with wall boundary conditions, the piecewise homogeneous dynamic Kirchoff-Love plate equation, and the second-order wave equation with non-conforming interfaces.

 ## Week 8

-Title:
+Title: Systematic search for singularities in 3D Euler flows

 Time: 2023-02-23, 14.00-15.00